kos-lang/kos/doc/modules.md

 socket.prototype.send()
 -----------------------

-    socket.prototype.send(values...)
+    socket.prototype.send(data, flags = 0)

-Sends strings or buffers containing bytes through a connected socket.
+Send a string or a buffer containing bytes through a connected socket.

-Each argument is either a buffer or a string object.
+`data` is either a buffer or a string object.
 Empty buffers or strings are ignored and nothing is sent through the socket.

-If an argument is a string, it is converted to UTF-8 bytes representation before being sent.
+If `data` is a string, it is converted to UTF-8 bytes representation before being sent.

-Invoking this function without any arguments doesn't send anything through the socket but ensures that the socket object is correct.
+`flags` specifies bit flag options for receiving data.
+Possible bit flags are `MSG_OOB` and `MSG_PEEK`.

 Returns the socket itself (`this`).